nodejs/node-chakracore/TTD-README.md

 TTD functionality is available in Node-ChakraCore and is supported by [VSCode](https://code.visualstudio.com/).
 You can use VSCode to debug diagnostic traces even if you don't have the project sources available.
-This is done by:
-- Creating an empty `dummy.js` file in the trace directory.
-- Adding the following configuration into your `.vscode\launch.json` configuration file.
+This is done by adding the following configuration into your `.vscode\launch.json`configuration file.

 ```json
 {